zoffixznet/perl6.party/post/On-Troll-Hugging-Hole-Digging-and-Improving-Open-Source-Communities.md

 > Point out unwanted behaviour, regardless of who you are and who the offender is.

-If a friend ever invites you to participate in experiment studying authority, you probably should decline, as you might kill someone.
+If a friend ever invites you to participate in an experiment studying authority, you probably should decline, as you might kill someone.

 The experiment is this: the man in a lab coat tells you to turn the dial and press the button that gives the person next to you an electric shock.
 The man in a lab coat writes something down, then tells you to dial in higher numbers and give a larger shock.
 It's a little fun at first, but as you keep dialing in larger and larger numbers, the person you're shocking appears to be in more and more distress, showing visible signs of severe pain.
 The scientist tells you to keep going, and you do, shocking your hapless victim with currents far above lethal, until the victim dies.
-Or rather, until it's revealed the victim was an actor who was faking it all along.
+Or rather, until it's revealed the victim is an actor who was faking it all along.

 So what's going on?
 Why did you just fake-kill a guy?
 The answer is: authority.
 You perceived the scientist as an authority in this situation and trusted their judgement of the situation more than your own.
-A similar experiment showed that more people will follow you when you're J-walking at a busy intersection if you look like an authority (e.g. wearing a business suit and carrying a brief case).
+A similar experiment showed that when you're jaywalking at a busy intersection, more people will follow and jaywalk with you if you look like an authority (e.g. wearing a business suit and carrying a brief case).

 Similar factors are at play when a support chat's "regular" is being abusive to a "newbie".
 The regular says parsing HTML with regex is wrong and the newbie should use an HTML parser.
 The newbie, on the other hand, struggled for the whole day to get half the regex working and feels learning to use an HTML parser is far beyond their current skill, so they keep asking for regex help.
 Tempers flare.
 Feelings get hurt.
 Meanwhile, the rest of the people silently look on.